 Diatomaceous Earth filters are the most expensive types of pool filters and require intensive maintenance.
 However, they filter the smallest sizes of contaminants and particles (3 microns) when compared to sand and cartridge filters.
 You will get the ultimate filtration.

-Honestly, Intex does not have good D.E filters, so try something like Hayward's model number W3EC40C92S D.E filter if you want the cleanest water.
+Honestly, it does not have good D.E filters, so try something like getting access to Hayward's model number W3EC40C92S D.E filter if you want the cleanest water.
 It has great reviews on its main server.

 How Does a Diatomaceous Earth Filter Work?